LaunchCodeEducation/data-analysis-curriculum/content/sql-part-5/studio/_index.md

 In Azure Data Studio, click on the *File* >> *Open Folder...* and navigate to `SQL-Part-5-Studio` folder you downloaded from canvas.
 You will need some starter data as you work which is all in the `data` directory included in the `SQL-Part-5-Studio` folder.

+{{% notice blue Note "rocket" %}}
+The files within the data directory are meant to help you populate your tables with some initial values for you to practice with.
+There are prompts within the studio file to help walk you through this process.
+{{% /notice %}}

 ## Submitting Your Work

 When finished, upload your completed `SQL-Part-5-Studio.ipynb` file to canvas!